-With all of the aid going to Haiti after the 2010 earthquake, evaluation had a role to play in helping to ensure that money is spent well and projects managed effectively to achieve intended results.
-The DAC Network on Development Evaluation has been working to promote a collaborative approach to evaluating the reconstruction and recovery efforts, bringing together Haitian and international partners to support learning and accountability.
-This effort is led by the Observatoire / Haiti Evaluation and Learning Support Office, supporting national stakeholders to engage with evaluations and build capacities for better results management in the long run.
-This evaluation support function is run by the organisation URD, with support from ECHO and the evaluation departments of Ireland and the U.K..
-Development partners, Haitian NGOs, government and implementing agencies are invited to work with this office to increase collaboration and data sharing and ensure take up of evaluation findings.
+Following the 2010 earthquake in Haiti, the DAC Network on Development Evaluation worked to promote a collaborative approach to evaluate reconstruction and recovery efforts, bringing together Haitian and international partners to support learning and accountability.
+This effort was led by the Observatoire / Haiti Evaluation and Learning Support Office, supporting national stakeholders to engage with evaluations and build capacities for better results management in the long run.
+The evaluation support function was run by the organisation URD, with support from ECHO and the evaluation departments of Ireland and the U.K.

 Key resources on the Haiti earthquake response

 Note presented at the 12th Meeting of the DAC Evaluation Network in June 2011 on Supporting evaluations of the Haiti Disaster Response